Israel Travel Insurance: Plans & Prices

 Is travel insurance mandatory for Israel in 2025?

 No, travel insurance is not required for U.S. citizens visiting Israel.
-However, it’s strongly recommended that they have coverage for medical expenses and emergencies during their stay.
+However, it’s strongly recommended that they have coverage for medical expenses, evacuations, and other emergencies for the duration of your stay.

 Will my U.S. health insurance work in Israel?